zhwm/SharePro_gxe/README.md

 Example input files from simulation studies are included in the [dat](dat/) directory.

-SharePro takes in a summary file with path to z-score files and LD files, exposure stratified z-scores files, LD files as inputs.

-1. the **summary file** contains two mandatory columns: names of z-score file and ld files.
-Multiple files are allowed and should be separated by comma.
-An example can be found at [dat/CL.zld.txt](dat/CL.zld.txt).

-2. the **exposure stratified zscore files** that contain two mandatory columns: variant IDs and z-scores.
-Examples are available at [dat/C21.z](dat/C21.z) and [dat/L21.z](dat/L21.z).
+1. the **exposure stratified summary statistic files** that contain at least four columns: SNP/N/BETA/SE.
+Examples are available at [dat/C21.txt](dat/C21.txt) and [dat/L21.txt](dat/L21.txt).
 Multiple exposure categories are allowed.

-3. the **LD files** that contain correlation coefficient matrix. **Please make sure the REF/ALT alleles used in calculating LD are the same as the GWAS study!!** An example can be found at [dat/Locus1.ld](dat/Locus1.ld) and a working script for matching raw GWAS summary statistics and PLINK bim file is provided [here](match_bim_ss.py).
+3. the **LD files** that contain correlation coefficient matrix. **Please make sure the REF/ALT alleles used in calculating LD are the same as the GWAS study!!** An example can be found at [dat/Locus1.ld](dat/Locus1.ld).

 ## Usage examples

-We use `--zld` to indicate path to the summary file and `--zdir` to indicate path to zscore files.
+We use `--z` and  `--ld` to indicate path to the summary statistic files and the LD file.
-Additionally, we specify the sample sizes for exposure categories with `--N`.
-We use `--save` to specify path to save result and `--prefix` to specify prefix of output files.
-We set the max number of causal signals as 5 with `--K`.
+We use `--save` to specify path to save result.

 ```
 python sharepro_gxe.py \
---zld dat/CL.zld.txt \
+--z dat/C21.txt dat/L21.txt \
---zdir dat \
+--ld dat/Locus1.ld \
---N 25000 25000 \
---save res \
+--save dat/CL21
---prefix CL \
---verbose \
---K 5
 ```

 ## Output interpretation